Hummingbird: Taxonomy and systematics

 The family Trochilidae was introduced in 1825 by Irish zoologist Nicholas Aylward Vigors with Trochilus as the type genus.
 In traditional taxonomy, hummingbirds are placed in the order Apodiformes, which also contains the swifts, but some taxonomists have separated them into their own order, the Trochiliformes.

-Hummingbirds' wing bones are hollow and fragile, making fossilization difficult and leaving their evolutionary history poorly documented.
+Hummingbird wing bones are hollow and fragile, making fossilization difficult and leaving their evolutionary history poorly documented.
 Though scientists theorize that hummingbirds originated in South America, where species diversity is greatest, possible ancestors of extant hummingbirds may have lived in parts of Europe and what is southern Russia today.

-Around 366 hummingbirds have been identified.
-They have been traditionally divided into two subfamilies: the hermits (subfamily Phaethornithinae) and the typical hummingbirds (subfamily Trochilinae, all the others).
-Molecular phylogenetic studies have shown, though, that the hermits are sister to the topazes, making the former definition of the Trochilinae not monophyletic.
+As of 2025, 375 hummingbird species have been identified.
+They have been traditionally divided into two subfamilies: the hermits (Phaethornithinae) and the typical hummingbirds (Trochilinae, including all the other species).
+Molecular phylogenetic studies have shown, though, that the hermits are sister to the topazes and jacobins, making the former definition of Trochilinae not monophyletic.
 The hummingbirds form nine major clades: the topazes and jacobins, the hermits, the mangoes, the coquettes, the brilliants, the giant hummingbird (Patagona gigas), the mountaingems, the bees, and the emeralds.
 The topazes and jacobins combined have the oldest split with the rest of the hummingbirds.
 The hummingbird family has the third-greatest number of species of any bird family (after the tyrant flycatchers and the tanagers).

 Fossil hummingbirds are known from the Pleistocene of Brazil and the Bahamas, but neither has yet been scientifically described, and fossils and subfossils of a few extant species are known.
 Until recently, older fossils had not been securely identifiable as those of hummingbirds.